The Roads Not Taken: Production

 In December 2018, it was announced Javier Bardem, Elle Fanning, Salma Hayek, Laura Linney and Chris Rock had joined the cast of the film, with Sally Potter directing and writing the screenplay.
 Christopher Sheppard would serve as producer under his Adventure Pictures banner, while BBC Films, HanWay Films, British Film Institute, Ingenious Media, Chimney Pot, Sverige AB, Adventure Pictures and Film i Väst would also produce the film.
+The film was also produced in association with Washington Square Films.
 Bleecker Street would serve as the main distributor for the film.
 Production began that same month.
 During post-production, Rock's scenes were entirely cut from the film.

 The film is dedicated to Nic Potter, Sally's brother, who suffered from Pick's Disease, a type of dementia.

 Release

-In September 2019, it was announced Focus Features had acquired international distribution rights.
+In September 2019, it was announced Focus Features had acquired select international distribution rights including the U.K., France, Germany, Italy, Australia and New Zealand from HanWay Films.
 It had its world premiere at the Berlin International Film Festival on February 26, 2020.
 It was released in the United States on March 13, 2020.
 However, due to the COVID-19 pandemic, Bleecker Street partnered with distributors to virtually stream the film on participating theater websites splitting the revenue beginning April 10, 2020.